-If you find any edges of the paper that don’t have enough adhesive on them, just lift them off, and use a small brush to apply a bit more behind it.
-You can wipe away any excess adhesive with a damp sponge.
+If you find edges of the paper that don’t have enough adhesive, lift them off and use a small brush to apply more.
+Wipe away any excess adhesive with a damp sponge.

 7. Cut Lining Paper to Size

-When you get to the bottom, you’ll need to cut the lining paper to size.
-Make a crease in the lining paper where it meets the skirting, fold it back, and cut with scissors.
+You’ll need to cut the lining paper to size when you get to the bottom.
+Make a crease in the lining paper where the paper meets the skirting, fold it back, and cut it with scissors.

-Alternatively, you can use a sharp knife (the sharper the better) with a metal guide.
-When using a knife, go slow and steady with your cut, as wet paper can tear easily.
+Alternatively, you can use a sharp knife (the sharper, the better) with a metal guide.
+Go slow and steady with your cut, as wet paper tears easily.